Chart Color Schemes

 The latest Census data sees Moira placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Scottish ancestry was higher in Moira at 8% compared to 8.3% regionally; Maori at 0.4% versus 0.2%; and Australian Aboriginal at 1.9% against the regional figure of 1.5%.
+Notably, Scottish ethnicity is overrepresented in Moira at 8.0%, compared to 8.3% regionally; Maori representation is also higher at 0.4%, versus 0.2%; Australian Aboriginal is slightly overrepresented at 1.9%, compared to 1.5%.

 Frequently Asked Questions - Diversity